kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

   when scheduling pods requires preemption of pods grouped in PodGroups (DisruptionMode = All) compared to scheduling an equivalent number of pods in PodGroups that would require preemption of similar number of pods but not grouped in PodGroup.
   This can be measured by the number of Pod binding API calls arriving to the API server (`apiserver_request_total{resource="pods", subresource="binding"}`).
+- Default Preemption Performance: There should be no significant regression in the default preemption performance, especially when there are no PodGroups in the cluster.
+This can be measured by the `plugin_execution_duration_seconds{plugin="DefaultPreemption", extension_point="PostFilter"}` metric.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?